BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     linkStyle 13 stroke:green,stroke-width:2.0px
     linkStyle 14 stroke:#55f,stroke-width:2.0px
 ```
 It's important that the subenvelope contain specific details on the software release that Casey is verifying.
-That's because envelopes can be added to envelopes.
-This statement could be added to anything!
-So Casey wants to ensure it's cleaer what he's verifying before he signs it!
+That's because envelopes can be added to envelopes by anyone at anytime.
+So Casey wants to ensure it's clear what he's verifying before he signs it!

 When Casey is comfortable with the contents of the subenvelope, he can wrap it and sign:
 ```